aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-a-resume-rewrite.md

 technically was formatted for A4, and I like the dimensions of A4 better, but US letter does make more sense since I'm in the US).

-### Javascript can fill gaps where HTML is cumbersome to write by hand
+### JavaScript can fill gaps where HTML is cumbersome to write by hand

 As I was migrating my resume to HTML, one thing I found myself missing was `\url`.
-Which took a URL and generated a link, but also set the text of the link to be the url.
+Which took a URL and generated a link, but also set the text of the link to be the URL.
 This makes a lot of sense for links to be printed - I actually don't want any other alt text.
 My solution was to just write an `a` tag with a special class: